chomnr/simpleblog/README.md

 You can modify anything to your liking.

 ## Contributions
-I used various new tools, such as the EntityFramework & Blazor Server.
-I preferably want commits just from `#first-timers-only`.
+I used various new tools, such as the EntityFramework & Blazor Server. <br>I preferably want commits just from `#first-timers-only`.
 But contributions from anyone is welcomed.